Why do we need this research?

 What’s happening in this project?

 Tommy’s researchers have developed a safe way of taking pictures of the baby and placenta using Magnetic Resonance Imaging (MRI) scans.
-In the previous PUFFIN study, they monitored pregnant women with high blood pressure in this way and noticed that it was possible to detect changes in the placenta before the women developed complications such as pre-eclampsia.
+In the previous PUFFIN study, they monitored pregnant women with high blood pressure in this way and noticed that it was possible to detect changes in the placenta before a woman developed complications such as pre-eclampsia.

 What difference will this project make?